On this page:

 The sculptures are executed in low relief and depict the people of Athens in two processions that begin at the southwest corner and parade in opposite directions until they converge over the door of the cella at the east end of the Parthenon.

 In ancient times all the sculptures as well as the buildings were vividly painted and were embellished with metal attachments in the form of spears, swords, horse reins and other appropriate accessories.
-In its original state, the frieze must have been dazzling with an array of three dimensional shapes and vivid colors high on the temple’s exterior.
+In its original state, the frieze must have been dazzling with its an array of bronze accessories and colored surfaces high on the temple’s exterior wall, where it was deprived of direct sunlight until the temple’s roof collapse in the destructive fire during the Herulian invasion in 267 CE.

-Fragments of the Parthenon frieze today are found in the Acropolis Museum in Athens, the British Museum in London, in Paris, Copenhagen, Munich, Vienna and Würzburg.
+Today, fragments of the Parthenon frieze are found in the Acropolis Museum in Athens, the British Museum in London, in Paris, Copenhagen, Munich, Vienna and Würzburg.

 Main Theme